merefield/discourse-chatbot/README.md

   * run `::DiscourseChatbot::PostEmbedding.delete_all`
   * `exit` (to return to root within container)
 * run `rake chatbot:refresh_embeddings[1]`
-* if for any Open AI side reason that fails part way through, run it again until you get to 100%
+* if for any OpenAI-side reason that fails part way through, run it again until you get to 100%
 * the new model is known to be more accurate, so you might have to drop `chatbot_forum_search_tool_similarity_threshold` or you might get no results :).
 I dropped my default value from `0.8` to `0.6`, but your mileage may vary.

+## Blocked questions

+Enable `chatbot_blocked_questions_enabled` to compare each incoming question with configured examples before sending it to the full language model.
+Add examples and subject labels in `chatbot_blocked_question_examples`, then tune `chatbot_blocked_questions_similarity_threshold` to control how closely a question must match.
+Matching questions receive a canned decline response containing the configured subject label.
+If the semantic check fails, normal bot processing continues.
+This feature uses the configured embedding model and endpoint.

 ## Tools by trust level